sobit/sobit.github.io/_posts/2016-02-25-go-from-php-engineers-perspective.md

 }
 {% endhighlight %}

-There are tons of other features I'm eager to talk about, but that would make me duplicating the great [Effective Go] document from the official website and producing a never ending article.
+There are tons of other features I’m eager to talk about, but that would have me duplicate the great [Effective Go] document from the official website and producing a never-ending article.
 But I would like to take a little moment to introduce you to the concurrency in Go, which I find to be one of the most interesting topics about the language.
 Before we jump in, two things you need to know about concurrency in Go - *goroutines* and *channels*.